Can you legally take documentation for evidence?

 A case in December 2010 (Brandeaux vs Chadwick) looked at when an employee can take confidential documents from an employer and use them in an employment tribunal case.
 In this case the employee had forwarded a vast number of confidential material to her personal email account.
-At the time there was not an existing dispute – they were simply gathering evidence to show support an unfair dismissal claim.
-If you do this is and your employer finds out, you can be lawfully sacked for gross misconduct, which is exactly what happened in the 2010 case.
+At the time there was not an existing dispute – she was simply gathering evidence to support an unfair dismissal claim.
+If you do this and your employer finds out, you can be lawfully sacked for gross misconduct, which is exactly what happened in the above 2010 case.

 Anything done on a computer or smart phone, even if deleted, can in theory be detected by your boss, and furthermore they can sometimes ‘track’ what you print.
 Some employers at the start of any litigation will order a forensic examination of a computer and/or smart phone to see if they can catch you out.
 If you are determined to take documents, photocopying hard copies might be an option, or taking screen prints or photos.
 Obviously this is a matter for you and we don’t necessarily advise doing it.